 Photo by Juta/Shutterstock

 “Negative charged ions in salt therapy provide tremendous health benefits for respiratory and skin conditions,” said Michael Tompkins, former International Spa Association Chairman and owner of Hutchinson Consulting.
-“In spa, where skin is one of our primary lines of business, every spa should be considering adding salt to further aid in their guests well-being.”
+“In spa trends, where skin is one of our primary lines of business, every spa should be considering adding salt to further aid in their guests well-being.”

 Hyatt Regency Scottsdale

 Where to Try Halotherapy:

 Joya Spa at the Omni Montelucia Resort & Spa in Paradise Valley, Arizona launches its Himalayan Salt Stone Massage this month.
 The stones were created when the Primal Sea dried up.
 The stones compressed for millions of years and today contain 84 essential nutrients and minerals that add to the therapeutic benefit of the massage.
 At Spa Gregories, try a Lavender & Sea Salt manicure or pedicure.
 Spa Avania at the Hyatt Gainey Ranch in Scottsdale and Palm Health in St. Louis both offer salt inhalation rooms.
 A new hotel chain called Salt just opened its first hotel and salt spa on Mauritius, an island-nation in the Indian Ocean.
 All treatments are salt based.

 As arctic air blasts the country, it’s hard to imagine willingly subjecting yourself to temperatures 150-300 below zero, yet cryotherapy’s popularity continues to surge.
 Originally used by athletes for recovery, cryotherapy has found its way into these spa trends for its reported benefits of reducing pain, removing toxins, rejuvenating cells and reducing cellulite and fat.
 Spas offer full-body treatments, which involves being in a cryotherapy chamber for about one to three minutes and cryofacials.